crstansbury/PSlabaudition/README.md

 `sudo a2ensite <yourServersIP>.conf`

 Step 4.3.2 Now we will have the server to recognize your servers IP address as it's name.
 To do that, run the below command, and then enter `ServerName <yourServersIP>` on a new line in the file.
 This can be anywhere, I put it about half way down, after `#ServerRoot '/etc/apache2' `

-sudo nano /etc/apache2/apache2.conf
+`sudo nano /etc/apache2/apache2.conf`

-Step 4.3.2.1 copy "ServerName <yourServersIP> on a new line in the file
+Step 4.3.2.1 copy `ServerName <yourServersIP>` on a new line in the file:
-example: ServerName 172.20.1.211
+example: `ServerName 172.20.1.211`

-Step 4.3.2.2 save the file
+Step 4.3.2.2 save the file:
-Press "ctrl + x" and type "Y" when prompted, and hit enter to save over the file
+Press `ctrl + x` and type `Y` when prompted, and hit `enter` to save over the file

 Step 4.3.3 Now we are going to test that the previous command worked.
-The output should say "Syntax OK" sudo apache2ctl configtest
+The output should say "Syntax OK"
+`sudo apache2ctl configtest`

 Step 4.3.4 Now we need to reload the apache2 service for the previous changes to take effect sudo systemctl reload apache2